henrikstengaard/hstwb-installer/README.md

 CF/SD card can now be used either in emulator or on real Amiga.

-## Example 5: Installing an image on a RaspBerry Pie with Retro Pie
+### Tutorial 5: Installing an image on a RaspBerry Pie with Retro Pie

-This example describes step by step how to install an image on a RaspBerry Pie with Retro Pie.
+This tutorial describes step by step how to install an image on a RaspBerry Pie with Retro Pie.

 When connecting Retro Pie use default credentials for Shell and Samba/Windows share access:
 ###